phillymg/Javascript-Quiz/README.md

 ## Description

 This a quiz designed to test the user on their Javascript knowledge, and allows them to track high scores.
+Every wrong answer subtracts 10 seconds from the timer, which starts at 60 seconds.

-## Acceptance Criteria
+## Image of Application

 ![Quizscreenshot](https://github.com/phillymg/Javascript-Quiz/assets/131498400/7f39f182-5ef7-4417-a36a-91384bd6c50e)